 Every institution requires originality and unique ideas from their students, and if caught plagiarising, your essay can be dismissed completely, resulting in a failing grade for that assignment.

-You can also be banned from giving further assignments or tests if you’ve been caught with plagiarised work multiple times.
+You can also be banned from giving further assignments or tests if you’ve been caught plagiarised work multiple times.

-This will save you from literary theft that colleges deem as unbearable, and will deliver a well-scanned, original and quality essay with absolutely zero ideas or phrases that are plagiarised.
+This will save you from literary theft that colleges deem as unbearable and will deliver a well-scanned, original, and quality essay with absolutely zero ideas or phrases that are plagiarised.
 Some of these websites and tools are free to use but most of them require you to subscribe or download the premium version.